kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-ai-sdk.md

 updatedDate: "Apr 24 2025"
 ---

-This is my learning notes from the [Vercel AI SDK Masterclass](https://www.youtube.com/watch?v=kDlqpN1JyIw) tutorial by Nico Albanese.
+This is my learning notes from the [AI Engineer workshop](https://www.youtube.com/watch?v=kDlqpN1JyIw) tutorial by Nico Albanese.

 > AI SDK is like an ORM for LLMs.
 It provides a simple interface to interact with different LLM providers, making it easy to switch between them without changing your code.